MicrosoftDocs/semantic-kernel-docs/semantic-kernel/ai-orchestration/chatgpt-plugins.md

 The starter already has an endpoint for this manifest file.
 To customize the output, follow these steps:

-1. Run the following command in your terminal:
-    ```bash
-    func new --name AIPluginJson --template "HTTP trigger" --authlevel "anonymous"
-    ```
-2. Open the _appsettings.cs_ file.
+1. Open the _appsettings.cs_ file.
-3. Update the values in the `aiPlugin` object
+2. Update the values in the `aiPlugin` object
     ```json
     "aiPlugin": {
         "schemaVersion": "v1",